alexwlchan/alexwlchan.net/src/_drafts/swift-bird-animation.md

 This is a bit of code where I can definitely understand what it does when I read it, but I wouldn't feel confident writing something like this myself.
 It's too complex a feature to wrap my head around with a single example, and the other examples I found are too simple and unmotivating.
-(The standard example seems to be combining a solid red circle with a solid blue rectangle, which I find completely unhelpful because I can produce the final result in a dozen other ways.
+(Many sites use the example of a solid red circle and a solid blue rectangle, which I find completely unhelpful because I can produce the final result in a dozen other ways.
-What's the use case for this poperty?
+What's the real use case for this property?
 What can I only do if I use `globalCompositeOperation`?)

 Then again, perhaps I'm not the target audience for this feature.
-I tend to stick to simple illustrations, and this is a more powerful graphics operation.
+I mostly do simple illustrations, and this is a more powerful graphics operation.
-I'm still glad to know it's there, even if I'm not sure when I'll use it.
+I'm glad to know it's there, even if I'm not sure when I'll use it.

-Now we can draw a partial stroke and apply it to our bitmap image, how do we animate it?
+Now we can draw a partial stroke and use it as a mask, how do we animate it?

 [svg_masks]: /2021/inner-outer-strokes-svg/
 [mdn_composite]: https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalCompositeOperation